Introduction

 Potentially serious hidden injuries requiring a higher level of suspicion include the following:

 Patients with significant hemorrhage, prolonged hypoxia, or severe brain injury may be unconscious.
-Findings suspicious of hemodynamic instability in a conscious patient include tachycardia, tachypnea, hypotension, and hypoxemia.
+Findings suspicious of hemodynamic instability in a conscious individual include tachycardia, tachypnea, hypotension, and hypoxemia.
 Tachyarrhythmias may also be noted on the cardiac monitor, either from blood loss or myocardial trauma.
 An aortic root disruption may lead to rapid death due to blood loss, pericardial bleeding, and tamponade.
 Inspection should include evaluation for bruising, abrasions (for example, the "seat belt sign"), and penetrating wounds.
-Agitated or uncooperative patients may have alcoholic breath.
-On auscultation, diminished breath sounds may suggest hemothorax or pneumothorax.
+Agitated or uncooperative individuals may have alcoholic breath.
+On auscultation, diminished breath sounds may suggest hemothorax or pneumothorax, and percussion can help differentiate between them.
 Chest wall contusions with a seatbelt pattern may produce point tenderness over the ribs.
 Crepitus and point tenderness on palpation signify pneumothorax or pneumomediastinum.

 The diagnosis of tension pneumothorax is clinical—patients with tension pneumothorax present with respiratory distress, tachypnea, and hypoxia.
 Decreased or absent breath sounds occur on the affected side.
 The trachea is deviated away from the affected side.
 Neck veins may be distended.
 In patients with hypovolemia, the neck veins may not be distended.
 Pulmonary contusion should be suspected in patients with chest wall injury, especially if presenting with hypoxia.
 The degree of hypoxia often correlates with contusion size.[9][10]
 The physical examination must also assess for concomitant injuries.
 A detailed vascular examination is warranted, including bilateral pulse and upper extremity blood pressure.
 Patients who present unconscious but are resuscitated and stabilized require a complete neurologic examination.